 Commuter benefits are flexible.
 You may make a one-time subscription to receive the same benefits each month.
 Or, if your commute options change regularly.
 WageWorks allows you to elect different benefits each month.
 It is important to note that the amount requested should be for actual commuting expenses only.

 The deadline for ordering your transit and parking benefits is the 10th of each month.
 You should note that IRS regulations do require you to purchase your transit benefits in advance of the month that you will use it.
-For example, in order to participate for the March benefit month, you will need to do one of the following:
+For example, in 2019 in order to participate for the February benefit month, you will need to do one of the following:

-- Order your transit pass by the 10th of January for most monthly passes, two months in advance of the benefit month.
+- Order your transit pass by the 10th of January for most monthly passes, one month in advance of the benefit month (February).
 Please refer to the WageWorks website for the appropriate deadline.

 Note: New employees should wait until the first Monday following the pay period in which they are hired to sign up.
 It takes approximately 2-3 weeks to submit the employee's initial eligibility record to WageWorks.

 Enrollment/changes should take just a few minutes.
 There are two ways to enroll or make changes: